anuj-dangi/society-security-solution/README.md

 ## Setup

 1. Clone the repository.
-2. Import the `society.sql` file into your MySQL database.
+2. Import the `society_security.sql` file into your MySQL database.
 3. Update the database credentials in `utils/db_conn.php`.
 4. Run the application on a local server.